 Plena on the other hand is folk music, with both Spanish and African roots and some influence from bomba.
 The music is played on hand drums of different sizes, called panderetas; güiros, which is a gourd with indentations that's scraped rhythmically (somehow it works); and often other instruments like maracas, guitar, cuatro (a small Puerto Rican guitar), congas, trumpet, and accordion.

 To learn either or both styles of dance you can take lessons at Escuela de Bomba y Plena Rafael Cepeda Atiles or at Escuela de Bomba y Plena Doña Caridad Brenes de Cepeda.
 Along with formal classes, both schools offer monthly events that include performances by the students and offer the public an opportunity to learn about the cultural significance of these dance and music styles.

 While you're out, you'll probably hear other styles of Latin music like merengue, cha-cha, and bachata, which are also highly danceable.

 Merengue is a style of dance that originated in the Dominican Republic and consists of a basic two-step performed in a waltz-position.
 In Puerto Rico its typical to side step and incorporate elaborate twists and turns to make it more fun.

-Cha-cha is a spinoff of mambo and is named for the scraping noise of dancer's feet on the dance floor.
-It consists of a three quick steps, the cha-cha-chá, followed by two slower steps.
+Cha-cha is a spinoff of mambo and is named for the scraping noise of the dancer's feet on the dance floor.
+It consists of three quick steps, the cha-cha-chá, followed by two slower steps.